 Education and Professional Training Bachelor of Science with High Honors: University of California, Berkeley, 1987 Nutrition and Clinical Dietetics Master of Public Health with High Honors: University of California, Berkeley, 1990 Public Health Nutrition Master of Arts: Holy Names College, Oakland, 1996 Culture and Creation Spirituality Registered Dietitian Nutritionist: American Dietetic Association, 1987-present Special Studies: Graduate Theological Union, Berkeley, 1993-94 Shamanic Soul Coach: Integrative Arts Institute

-Awards & Honors Nutrition Fellowship, Better Health Foundation, San Francisco Public Health Alumni Scholarship, University of California, Berkeley Stacey and Walsh Awards — Honorable Mention Lydia J. Roberts Fellowship in Public Health Nutrition, American Dietetic Association Golden Key National Honor Society Certificate of Appreciation, American Heart Association Nutritional Sciences Departmental Citation Award, University of California, Berkeley
+Awards & Honors Robert Arnold Nutrition Fellowship, Regional Cancer Foundation, San Francisco Public Health Alumni Scholarship, University of California, Berkeley Helen R. Stacey Award, Honorable Mention Joseph A Walsh Award, Honorable Mention Lydia J. Roberts Fellowship in Public Health Nutrition, American Dietetic Association Golden Key National Honor Society Certificate of Appreciation, American Heart Association Nutritional Sciences Departmental Citation Award, University of California, Berkeley

 A sustainable lifestyle for ourselves and the planet.